 Please Join Our Craft Group HERE.
 It is a place to share and be inspired by other amazing crafters.
 I cannot wait to meet you🤗

-To cut the other side you will turn it over and cut in the same fashion as the first.
+You will turn it over and cut in the same fashion as the first to cut the other side.

-Once the trees are cut out you are ready to sand any rough edges first with 100 grit sandpaper and then again with 220 grit sandpaper.
+Once I cut out the trees, I am ready to sand any rough edges, first with 100 grit sandpaper and then with 220 grit sandpaper.

-For our favorite method of staining, we use a piece of upholstery foam and simply dip the foam into the stain and apply it to trees.
-Follow the manufacturers instructions on the can.
+For our favorite staining method, we use a piece of upholstery foam and dip the foam into the stain and apply it to trees.
+Again, follow the manufacturer’s instructions on the can.

 More Beautiful Christmas Tree Ideas

 Since our family room was under construction, I wanted some Christmas decorations in the dining room.
 Therefore, I asked Mr. Kippi to make us a blanket ladder for our Christmas stocking.
 I made these stockings to match my Christmas decorations in my dining room.
 You can find my Christmas stocking pattern and instructions in this post.

 You might also enjoy:

 I am using your wooden trees with all your decorations.
 I made this gorgeous Advent Calendar with craft paper and old Christmas cards; see how I make it HERE.